elsapet/shift_cipher/README.md

 # ShiftCipher

-A simple shift cipher, also known as a caeser ciipher
+A simple shift cipher, also known as a Caeser cipher

 ## Installation